ulfurinn/obsidian-incremental-note-name/README.md

 ## Setup

-1. Drop the `Incremental.js` file from this repository in your vault.
+1. Drop the `Incremental.js` file from this repository into your vault.
 2. Create a QuickAdd **macro** (under "Manage Macros").
 3. Add the user script as a macro step.
 4. Configure the user script step.
 The query should at least filter by the target folder (remember that DataView wants folder names to be quoted).
 If your target folder contains other types of files that you don't want to be counted, you can add additional conditions such as tags.